drshahizan/SECP3843/submission/AimanHafizi619/Question 1/anwerQ1.md

 Setting up a Django project involves installing Python and Django, creating a virtual environment, creating a new Django project using the django-admin command, configuring the database in the settings.py file, and starting the development server using the python manage.py runserver command.

-To integrate Django with the JSON dataset and ensure efficient data storage and retrieval from both MySQL and MongoDB databases for the Analytics Dataset, you need to follow several steps.
+To integrate Django with the JSON dataset and ensure efficient data storage and retrieval from both MySQL and MongoDB databases for the Analytics Dataset, follow these steps.

 1. *Install Django*: Start by installing Django by using the pip package manager to install Django.
 Since I am using Windows, use `pip install Django`.